How to Evict a Tenant

-The correct Tenant eviction process needs to be followed in order for an eviction to be lawful.
-If the attempted eviction is done incorrectly, as per the Prevention of Illegal Eviction Act, then this will at the very least cause costly delays, and at worst the Landlord can be imprisoned.
+The correct tenant eviction process needs to be followed in order for an eviction to be lawful.
+If the attempted eviction is done incorrectly, as per the Prevention of Illegal Eviction Act (PIE), then this will at the very least cause costly delays, and at worst the landlord can be imprisoned.

 1. Normal eviction process

 If you can prove, among other things, that imminent harm will be caused by your tenant, if they are not quickly evicted, then an Urgent Eviction may be available to you (contact us for “urgent eviction” implementation)

 The process begins when the tenant seriously breaches the lease agreement and follows these steps:

 - Landlord serves notice to the tenant to rectify the breach.*

 - If the breach is not rectified, the landlord can terminate the lease contract.**